windvalley/gossh/README.md

 ## Features

 - Supports three types of ssh tasks.
-  `exec`: Execute commands in remote hosts.
+  `exec`: Execute commands on remote hosts.
-  `script`: Execute a local script in remote hosts.
+  `script`: Execute a local script on remote hosts.
   `push`: Push local files to remote hosts.

 - Supports using sudo to execute the commands or a script as other user(default is `root`).